tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/CONTRIBUTING.md

 * Using [**Sql Server**](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) for local development and tests, and [**Azure SQL Database**](https://azure.microsoft.com/en-us/products/azure-sql/database/) as production database.
 * Using [**Visual Studio**](https://visualstudio.microsoft.com/) as development environment.
 Visual Studio has excellent support for coding and publishing apps written in C#, HTML/CSS, and built in database design- and deployment tools.
+* Setting up DevOps using GitHub actions and Azure DevOps deployment slots.
+This is not in place, and help is needed.

 If you have experiences from writing web applications using HTML/CSS and JAVA, you will propably get up to speed with *Blazor* and C# in relative short term.